tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 all the projects, I can't under-engineer eiter because that would turn into a problem factory soon.
 A "senior" like me just knows what to do in each situation.

+## Two Responsibilities

+I've ended up with two responsibilities:

+- The server hub for user connections.
+- The process for performing operations on the FS (download, etc.).

+A robust production-grade TCP file system is complex, I just have the idea of implementing the example project.
+Use your imagination to think how much more needs to be done to have it complete.

+I need to refactor out those two responsibilities to grow the code well.
+Otherwise, it starts becoming a ball of mud architecture.

 ## I Found Something Superb

 Cohesiveness here is an **abstract computer science measure** unlike buzzwords